u6820664/EnergyDash/README.md

 ### 2.2.1 Programming Language

-Java and most likely a combination of JavaScript.
+Java and most likely a combination of JavaScript and Python.